iser97/ml_project_birdclef23/readme.md

 CUDA_VISIBLE_DEVICES=0 python birdclef23-optuna.py --experiment_name musicnn --model_name musicnn --eval_step 1
 ```

+# Submit on Kaggle

+When finish the optuna training, can refer to the script `Infer_kaggle.ipynb` to get the kaggle submission.

 # TODO:
 1. - [ ] Repeat the these codes (these codes are from [here](https://www.kaggle.com/code/awsaf49/birdclef23-pretraining-is-all-you-need-train/notebook#Data-Augmentation-%F0%9F%8C%88)) by Pytorch